ilmenit/DOSBUILD/readme.md

 ## Setup

+Clone or Download the whole GitHub repo (Code -> Download ZIP).
-Build environment must be in C:\DOSBUILD (so you will have folders like C:\DOSBUILD\input)
+Build environment must be in C:\DOSBUILD (so you will have folders like C:\DOSBUILD\input).

-To automate use with VirtualBox you need to add a command line support to it.
+To automate workflow with VirtualBox you need to add a command line support to it.

-Install VirtualBox:
+Install *VirtualBox 7.0* (if you don't have it yet):
-1. Download VirtualBox 7.0 for Windows from https://www.virtualbox.org/wiki/Downloads
+1. Download VirtualBox *for Windows* from https://www.virtualbox.org/wiki/Downloads .
+No other platforms are supported yet.
-2. Install VirtualBox 7.0 into default path (C:\Program Files\Oracle\VirtualBox)
+2. Install VirtualBox into default path (C:\Program Files\Oracle\VirtualBox)

 Install Extension Pack:
 3. Download the "Extension Pack", also from https://www.virtualbox.org/wiki/Downloads